halohalospecial/atom-elmjutsu/README.md

       * `Go To Symbol`
       * `Go To Next Usage`
       * `Go To Previous Usage`
+      * Clicking on a source path link (Sidekick and Datatip).

     Invoke this command to jump back to the previous position.